 Small seeds and other debris will be blown into the gutters through the gap between the “helmet” and the front lip of the gutter.
 It will slowly accumulate, plants will grow, and you’ll eventually have to clean the gutters.

 With the gutter guards in place, this will prove to be a difficult task, one that might make you wish you’d never installed the helmets.

-Heavy rain, especially on roofs with a steep pitch, runs over the covers as if there were no gutters on the home and falls to the ground where it can damage your foundation and home
+Heavy rainwater, especially on roofs with steep pitch, runs over the covers, as if there were no gutters on the house and falls to the ground where it can damage the foundation and walls of the house

 - Best for: Any type of debris.

 Pro Tip: Occasionally running a hose into the gutter for a few minutes will help remove the small debris that get past the gutter covers.
 Place the hose at the opposite end of the gutter from the downspout.

 Beyond the pros and cons of specific product types, what are the advantages and disadvantages of installing gutter guards?

 - When gutter guards do their job, they prevent the gutter from filling with debris or clogging — problems that can cause gutter overflow during heavy rains

 - Your gutters will require cleaning about one-half to one-third as often.